SatoruCODE/SatoruCODE/README.md

 @SatoruCODE
-16yo from London
-Currently coding an API for Discord.
+16yo from London, currently working on an API for Discord.
 (Music bots for Discord Servers)